mpalourdio/flhacker/README.md

 # TLDR

-- Download the [bin](https://github.com/mpalourdio/flhacker/raw/main/bin/flhacker) (linux x64 only.
+- Download extract the [bin and the .so](https://github.com/mpalourdio/flhacker/raw/main/bin/flhacker) (linux x64 only.
 Windows users must compile it themselves, or get a true OS).
 - Run `flhacker -f /tmp/my.flac`
 - Let the magic happen